Digital clutter is a huge problem for bloggers.

 I also need access to spreadsheets and word processing documents.
 People send me documents that were created in Word or Excell all the time – so I need an easy way to work with these.

-Two options that I like are
+Three options that I like are

 Right now I use Google Apps and have organized all of my business related files here.
+But I have also started using Dropbox for storing images.

-What I like about both these options is that they come with ample storage for all the files you need for blogging.
+What I like about all these options is that they come with ample storage for all the files you need for blogging.
 By keeping all of your business files in one place, you are never second guessing as to where that one file that you need might be.

 Bloggers use photos.
 Lots of photos.